 Sat Chit Ananda Meaning

-In my continued study of the Bhagavad Gita I am looking closely at sat-cit-ananda and would love some insights to this knowledge.
+In my continued study of the Bhagavad Gita and various Upanishads, I am looking closely at sat-cit-ananda and would love some insights to this knowledge.
+What does it mean?
+What relevance does it have for me?
+How is it supposed to change my life?

 -

-- Cit: Consciousness or Awareness (synonyms in Vedanta).
+- CIT: This very Existence as described above is of nature of Consciousness or Awareness (synonyms in Vedanta).

-Sat is not the limited existence of ephemeral objective phenomena.
+Sat is not the limited existence of ephemeral objective phenomena, as I described above.

-Ananda is not the emotional bliss/happiness/enjoyment associated with the experience of objective phenomena.
+And ananda is not the emotional bliss/happiness/enjoyment associated with states of mind.

 My mind can only reflect pure cit or know this infinite ever present source but in the end “I am that” meaning that all things are in my mind and all things exist in me.